timktsang/timktsang.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 (*joint first author, #corresponding author)
 1. Tsang TK#, Huang X, Wang C, Chen S, Yang B, Cauchemez S, Cowling BJ.
 The effect of variation of individual infectiousness on SARS-CoV-2 transmission in households. eLife.
 2023 Mar 7;12:e82611.